Scrapbook Supply Storage

 Rulers, French Curves, & Circle & Shape Cutters can be kept either hanging up on peg board hooks or stored flat on a shelf or standing up in a small box or bucket or in my case an old recycled napkin holder.
 A perfect example that you don't have to spend money to get great Scrapbook Supply Storage ideas.

 Stamps (Unmouted) - I like to keep my ½ sheet stamps, on sheet protectors in a 3-ring binder - usually by theme.
 I keep an inventory list of general stamp topics or specific stamps in my inventory notebook so I don’t purchase duplicates.
 I have right now several duplicate purchases that I made before my inventory that I am ready to give away.
 These purchases are what started the Inventory Book in the first place to maintain my Scrapbook Supply Storage.
-All of my notebooks and page protectors are recycled from old school projets.
+All of my notebooks and page protectors are recycled from old school projects.

 A Zippered 3-ring binder is also an option especially for taking to crops because if the stamps come lose, they will not get lost.
 Or, just pull out the page with the stamps and the printed detail version to take with you.
 Below are photos of my unmounted stamps from ClubScrap.com of the Ornamental Kit from December 2009.

-Ribbons & Fibers - For Ribbons & Fibers, I keep them 3 ways.
 A. For the ones that are long enough to be on rolls, I have the Memory Makers Embellishment Storage Units with part of my Ribbon assortment on the spools.

 B. For the short pieces of ribbon that I purchase separately, I keep them in a Ribbon Purse, arranged by color.
 This is really handy to take on Crops as it holds over 200 different ribbons selections.
 There is also one that holds twice that.